 Eastern Star Watch

-Each Eastern Star watch face displays the emblem of the Order, a 5-pointed, inverted star.
+Eastern Star watch faces display the emblem of the Order of the Eastern Star, a 5-pointed, inverted star.
 The 5 points of the star refer to stories which are inspired by biblical heroines in the Bible.

 Each biblical figure is represented by a color on each of the star's 5 points.